 If you are recovering from dengue fever, there are things you can do to help with recovery.
-Dr Pushpalatha Bangalore Lingegowda, Senior Consultant from the Department of Infectious Diseases at Sengkang General Hospital (SKH), shares.
+The Department of Infectious Diseases from Sengkang General Hospital (SingHealth) shares more.

 Dengue fever is caused by the dengue virus transmitted from the bite of an infected Aedes mosquito.

 There are no specific medications or antivirals to treat dengue fever so treatment is directed towards the relief of symptoms.

 “We advise dengue patients to rest and drink plenty of fluids to prevent dehydration from high fever, poor oral intake or vomiting.
 Paracetamol can be taken for the fever and to reduce joint pains.
 However, pain-relievers such as aspirin and ibuprofen should be avoided as it they may increase bleeding complications,” said